Washing hands is a common practice for many

 This practice is one of the healthiest and easiest ways to prevent food borne illness and digestive discomforts.
 But the key is to use a soap or a hand sanitizer every time we wash our hands.

-‘By washing hands we do not only practice good hygiene standards but we are also eliminating the spread of water-borne diseases that can cause diarrhea and other diseases while protecting those we come into contact with.
+As the world celebrates annual Global Handwashing Day let us remember that by washing hands we do not only practice good hygiene standards but we are also eliminating the spread of water-borne diseases that can cause diarrhea and other diseases while protecting those we come into contact with.

 The campaign is aimed at motivating and mobilising millions around the world to wash their hands with soap to reduce childhood mortality rates related to respiratory and diarrheal diseases.

 The aim of the campaign is to:

 - Promote a balanced national handwashing programming framework

 - Raise awareness of handwashing with soap as the most effective and inexpensive way to reduce the spread of disease

 - Reduce government expenditure on health (when less people contract communicable diseases, less money will be used by government to provide free vaccines)